 Wealth maximization model is a superior model because it obviates all the drawbacks of profit maximization as a goal of a financial decision.

-- Firstly, the wealth maximization is based on cash flows and not profits.
+- Firstly, the wealth maximization is based on cash flows and not on profits.
 Unlike the profits, cash flows are exact and definite and therefore avoid any ambiguity associated with accounting profits.
+Profit can easily be manipulative, if there is a change in accounting assumption/policy, there is a change in profit.
+There is a change in method of depreciation, there is a change in profit.
+It is not the case in case of Cashflows.

 - Secondly, profit maximization presents a shorter term view as compared to wealth maximization.
 Short-term profit maximization can be achieved by the managers at the cost of long-term sustainability of the business.